Servbot91/Ascension/README.md

 ### How can I check the system is working correctly?

 The browser console menu features an extremely robust logging system for debug.
 Users can use this to further gauge if matchmaking is working as intended.

+### How do I start over?

+Go to settings -> Tasks -> Scroll down to the Ascension plugin tasks.
+From here you can wipe match history and ratings.

+### How can I support development?

+Number 1 I will NEVER and certainly have NO PLANS to paywall any of my work or contributions to the plugins I have touched nor will I ever.
+However, I spend a significant amount of my time trying to perfect these different plugins for you guys while I try to survive in the world.
+Selflessly.
+I have a [buy me a coffee](https://buymeacoffee.com/sakotobot?status=1) link where you can send me a few pennies for my time if you'd like to help.
+Its certainly not a requirement, but it does help.. alot.